Here’s some tips on how to take the gamey taste out of wild game.

 So, the hunt is over and you’ve tagged your game.
 Now what?

 You can choose to pay to have your meat processed by a professional, or you can clean and process it on your own.
 Of the two choices, paying a professional usually gets less meat at a higher cost.
 If you have the time and desire, processing your own meat is the way to go.

 However, processing venison or other wild game meats isn’t just about getting it off the bone and into the freezer.
 It’s also about knowing how to prepare the meat in order to get the best flavor.

 Venison is gamey, and so is bear, moose, and certain kinds of game birds.
+If you are participating in exotic game hunting, there’s a whole plethora of tastes and varieties you’ll encounter.
 Because these are wild animals, there’s no way around the fact that you will have to deal with a wild taste.
 Here are some ways to battle that.

 Proper Cleaning & Cooling Techniques